akshaycsasidharan/DeviceMonitoringAPI/README.md

   To generate and insert sample analytical and uptime data into your MongoDB collections, use the provided scripts:

 ## Generate and insert analytical data:
-  node node analytical.mjs
+  node analytical.mjs

 ## Generate and insert uptime data:
   node uptime.mjs

 ## Authentication

-  Generate a token by accessing the following endpoint:
+  Generate a token by accessing the following endpoint:<br>
   GET /api/auth/generate-token

   ## Analytical Data API